chrismurray1980/milestone-project-4-online-cookbook/readme.md

 #### register function

 This page allows users to register new credentials with the website.
 First of all it checks if the user is already registered and if so redirects the user to the login page.
 If not, the user password is hashed and the user added to the database.
-The function then reders the login page to allow the user to login to the site.
+The function then renders the login page to allow the user to login to the site.

 #### log-out function